tuvus/Akroid/README.md

 Mine asteroids, collect gas build ships, expand and fight other factions.

 Every asset (apart from Unity itself) is unique and custom made.
+The gimp file (.xcf) of most of them can be found in the `Gimp` directory.

 For more details on the game mechanics go to this [page](https://tuvus.github.io/).